core-wg/cacheable-oscore/draft-ietf-core-cacheable-oscore.md

 * Ticket Request: a Consensus Request generated by the server itself.

-  This term is not used in the main document, but is useful in comparison with other applications of Consensus Requests that are generated in a different way than as Deterministic Requests.
+  This term is not used in the remaining of the main document body, but it is useful in comparison with other applications of Consensus Requests that are generated in a different way than as Deterministic Requests.
   The prototypical Ticket Request is the Phantom Request defined in {{I-D.ietf-core-observe-multicast-notifications}}.

-  In {{sec-ticket-requests}}, the term is used to bridge the gap with that document.
+  In {{sec-ticket-requests}}, this term is used to bridge the gap with that document.

 # OSCORE Message Processing without Source Authentication {#oscore-nosourceauth}

 In OSCORE {{RFC8613}}, a response is cryptographically bound to the corresponding request through CBOR data items {{RFC8949}} in their authenticated encryption's Additional Authenticated Data (AAD):
 "request_kid" and "request_piv".
-Group OSCORE adds "request_kid_context" to that list.
+Building on the same construct, Group OSCORE adds "request_kid_context" to that list.
 Hereafter, those items are referred to as "request_details".

 The security of such binding depends on the server obtaining source authentication for the request,